 As of July 2019, reports all point towards the negative on a new season following Bob Lee Swagger, with talks still ongoing around the industry.
 Let’s take a look at Shooter, whether it’s worth watching, and the chances it gets picked back up for air on Netflix, Hulu, or Amazon Prime.

-Shooter is an all-American TV series adapted from the novel series by Stephen Hunter.
-It was initially turned into a movie starring Mark Wahlberg who went on to produce the TV show.
+Shooter is an American TV series adapted from the novel series by Stephen Hunter.
+It was initially turned into a movie starring Mark Wahlberg in 2007, who later went on to serve as executive producer on the TV show.
 The series revolves around an ex-Marine sniper calls Bob Lee Swagger and the usual international shadowy organization filled with menacing figures and a few good snipers.

 Why did Shooter end?

-The dip in audience caused USA Network to can the series.
-That isn’t necessarily the end of it though as the network is still shopping around for buyers for it.
+The dip in audience caused USA Network to cancel the series.
+While the first season of the show was pulling a .5 ratings share almost every episode (a solid amount for a cable show in the summer) and season two saw only a small dip, season three saw a drop down to .2 for almost the entire season, leaving the show dead in the water.
+That isn’t necessarily the end of it though, as the production company is still shopping the show for potential buyers.
 So while it is the end for now, it may not be the end forever.